 Forums give parties an opportunity to find areas of agreement, clarify areas of disagreement, and - if desired - negotiate their differences.
 Forums can cut across the various institutions, professional disciplines, and sectors of society concerned with an issue.
 In the international arena, they also serve to bridge national and cultural boundaries.

 The workshop report in The Power of Convening makes additional points on collaborative policy forums, including objectives, participation, focus, duration, results, follow-up, and evaluation.

 For an article on our favorite convening organization, see Convening thinkers and doers: Sweden's Dag Hammarskjöld Foundation from The Power of Convening.

-See also Example of an Institute convening project: CFHM, which is about the California Forum on Hazardous Materials.
+See also Example of an Institute convening project, which is about the California Forum on Hazardous Materials.

 *The California Institute of Public Affairs (CIPA) became InterEnvironment Institute in February 2010.
-CIPA continues as a program of InterEnvironment Institute.
+CIPA continues as an activity of InterEnvironment Institute.